-Online Courses: If you don’t have the chance to attend in person, you can take the online courses.
-Online courses offer the same content as the in-person courses and are created by the same product managers.
+Online courses: If you don’t have the chance to attend in person, you can take the online courses.
+These courses offer the same content as the in-person ones and are created by the same product managers.
 You will get a certificate, too.

-Skillshare offers over 22.000 classes on several topics.
-Unlike the other platforms it doesn’t offer long classes, but short video courses, which often just take an hour or less.
-You can quickly learn about specific skills needed for daily work.
+Skillshare offers over 22,000 classes on several topics.
+Unlike the other platforms, it doesn’t offer long classes but short video courses, which often just take an hour or less.
+You can quickly learn about the specific skills you need for your daily work.

-Skillshare for Teams: Skillshare for Teams starts at 499$/user per year.
-You get access to over 16.000 classes and a reporting tool to track the progress of the team members.
+Skillshare for Teams: Skillshare for Teams starts at $499/user/year.
+You get access to over 16,000 classes and a reporting tool to track the progress of your team members.

-LinkedIn Learning offers certificates of completion to course members who complete a course and watch all videos.
-The members don’t have to complete exercises or tests.
-The certificates are not accredited.
+LinkedIn Learning offers certificates of completion to product management course members who complete a course and watch all the videos.
+You don’t have to complete exercises or tests, so naturally, the certificates are not accredited.

-With the help of Educatico, you can search for more than 8.000 online lectures from over 50 providers.
-It helps you search, filter and compare different courses to find the best one for you.
+With the help of Edukatico, you can search for more than 8,000 online lectures from over 50 providers.
+It helps you search, filter, and compare the best product management courses.

-Moreover, the course planner will help you to organize the courses you are interested in.
+The course planner will help you organize the courses you are interested in.

 Product Toolkit is an online course that focuses on examples and proven templates to help people do great product management work.
 It covers 70 lessons, 65 examples, and 27 templates across many topics — from running brainstorms to setting goals, scoping products, leading meetings, and negotiating.